The following are policies related to business travel for Calvin University staff and faculty.

 - Travel reservations

-All Calvin College faculty and staff are to use the services of Carlson Wagonlit to make all reservations for air travel, lodging, rail and rental cars.
+All Calvin University faculty and staff are to use the services of CWT to make all reservations for air travel, lodging, Amtrak and rental cars.

-- Scheduling air travel on commercial airlines and rail travel on Amtrak with consideration given to the traveler's convenience balanced with cost-effectiveness to the college;
+- Scheduling air travel on commercial airlines and rail travel on Amtrak with consideration given to the traveler’s convenience balanced with cost-effectiveness to the university;

-- Making reservations for motels/hotels and rental cars that are respectable and satisfactory to the traveler and within the guidelines established by the college;
+- Making reservations for motels/hotels and rental cars that are respectable and satisfactory to the traveler and within the guidelines established by the university;

-- Providing the traveler with an itinerary package including tickets, confirmations and schedules;
+- Providing the traveler with an itinerary including electronic tickets, confirmations and schedules;

 Travelers may retain any travel incentive awards resulting from Calvin business trips.
 However, options that would entail a higher expense in order to attain personal travel awards (e.g. frequent flyer miles) may not be used.